formdatacom/formdata-docs/docs/form-descriptors/logic.md

   ```

 ## Expressions
-Expression tags return a value that is being output.
+Expressions return a value that is being output.
 Here are some examples:
 * `{{ full_name }}` - returns the value of the field with the name `full_name`
 * `{{ 3 + 5 }}` - returns 8
 * `{{ number_field > 8 }}` - returns true if the value of `number_field` is larger than `8`